 We found substantial differences in the interspecific associations of the benthic megafauna in the three sites studied.
-The networks of fauna in both grids on the abyssal plain are highly connected, the network at the Hill.
-The dependency within the Hill grid suggests that this network has little redundancy, so to the density of Ophiuroidea may spur substantial variation in the dynamics of this community.
+The networks of fauna in both grids on the abyssal plain are highly connected, while connectance in the network at the Hill is low.
+The dependency on a single morphotype (Ophiuroidea) within the Hill grid suggests that this network has little redundancy, so changes to the density of Ophiuroidea may spur substantial variation in the dynamics of this community.
+Connectance correlates with increased ecosystem stability and robustness independently of species richness (Dunne et al., 2002; Gardner & Ashby, 1970) , through the increase of stabilizing processes such as of stabilizing feedback loops cf (Mitchell & Neutel, 2012) so that the significantly lower connectance of the Hill site suggests that it is less robust to perturbations that the plain sites.